Robotron2/hngtasktwo/README.md

 To begin using the Person API, follow these steps:

 1. Clone the GitHub repository: `git clone https://github.com/Robotron2/hngtasktwo.git`
+2. cd into `hngtasktwo` folder if you used a command line to clone.
-2. Install project dependencies using `npm install`.
+3. Install project dependencies using `npm install`.
-3. Configure your MongoDB connection settings in the `db.js` file inside the `config` folder.
+4. Configure your MongoDB connection settings in the `db.js` file inside the `config` folder.
-4. DB configuration
+5. DB configuration
 ```
 import mongoose from "mongoose"